 Ralph Smith’s tenure as MPDC’s Executive Director lasted for 23 years – during which time the 546-unit Madison Park Village development was built.
 In 1989, Danette Jones took over as Executive Director.
-She oversaw a refinancing and major rehabilitation of the older properties, the purchase of a commercial building with planning for homeownership housing, and the beginning of the youth and resident services programs.
+She oversaw a refinancing and major rehabilitation of the older properties, purchasing a commercial building with planning for homeownership housing, and beginning the youth and resident services programs.
 Jeanne Pinado, the former Chief Executive Officer, assumed her role in 1998.
 MPDC is one of the state’s largest community development corporations – as well as being among the nation’s oldest – and continues its work to redevelop and revitalize the Roxbury community.